ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 # Update from v3.3.x to v4.0

-This update procedure applies if you are using v3.3.
+This update procedure applies if you're using v3.3.

 Go through the following steps to update to v4.0.